benderje26/QuizzingApp341/README.md

 Peter Skogman: I made the question pages for the quiz bind to the current questions of the quiz.
 Users can navigate between the questions with previous and next buttons, and a submit button at the end to return back to the home screen.

 Pachia: The box plot for the statistics screen is not an image anymore, it is actually created based on given data 😀

+Jason W: I did the navigation bar.
+The login screen will be shown when the user first launches the app.
+After the user correctly logs in, the userHome screen will show up, and the navigation bar will also show up at the bottom.